Tuesday, 10 May 2016

 The green areas within were part of the plan, but almost 30 years ago were re-designated as 'under-developed land', which has resulted in them being crammed with just about any buildings that'll fit.
 The town no longer has that open and spacious feel, and I deplore the change.
 Where is it all going to end?
 It doesn't look as if it's going to be any time soon.

-Is the same thing happening where you live?
-Have a vent in our comments section and feel better for it.
+Has the same thing happened or is currently happening where you live?
+Then have a vent in our comments section and feel all the better for it.
+Go on, let rip!

 7 comments: